 As part of the KLP Group, KLP Boligkreditt AS aims to contribute to sustainable investments and responsible business operations.
 Social responsibility is of strategic importance for KLP.
 This is manifested through actions linked to the Group's business.
-KLP is a signatory to the UN Global Compact, and is thereby committed to working for human rights, workers' rights and the environment, and against corruption.
-A detailed description of goals, measures and results is available on KLP's website (https://www.klp.no/om-klp/samfunnsansvar).
+KLP is a signatory to the UN Global Compact, and is thereby committed to working for human rights, employment rights and the environment, and against corruption.
+A more detailed description of goals, measures and results can be found on the KLP website (www.klp.no/en).